eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-eclipse.md

 order: 2
 ---

-# Connecting Eclipse to Remote Codewind
+# Connecting Eclipse to a remote deployment

 1\.
 Locate the Codewind view in Eclipse and click the cloud icon to launch the new connection wizard: